EB1811/dev-articles/svelteIntro.md

 To introduce Svelte, let’s create a simple single page app where users can use a live search bar to filter a list of star wars planets using the [Swapi api]().
 This will demonstrate all the core features of Svelte in a useful, demonstrable way.
 Additionally, this is similar to the functionality in my tutorial React app [here](), which I think will nicely illustrate the difference between the two frameworks.
 The full, completed code for this app will be on my github ([link]()).

 Let’s first install basic Svelte.
 To do this, run npx degit sveltejs/template project-name.
-This will copy the svelte starter template into your desired folder..
+This will copy the svelte starter template into your desired folder.
 To enable typescript, go into your new svelte folder, and run node scripts/setupTypeScript.js Now all you need to do is install the necessary files by running npm install.

 —
 Component features.
 Script - html - style.
+A svelte component is a file ending with .svelte.
+As you can see in App.svelte, a Svelte component can be pretty simple.
+A svelte file can contain three parts, html, a script tag to put your javascript, and a style tag to place css.
+This is similar to Vue, just without the boilerplate code.
+Clear the script and html contents of App.svelte, and let’s use the given css in the style tag.

 Replace App.svelte